Ropold/ecc-gso/gso/1hj/fen/Telefonat.md

 ## Example Call: Technical Support

+**Mr. Camelier:**
+VideoTech Solutions, support hotline, Mr. Camelier speaking.
+How can I help you?

 **Ms. Berg:**
 Hello, Mr. Camelier.
 I'm calling about a small problem.
 The microphone in the video system isn't turning on.